Q: Does Career Services assist students who want to work for a year before continuing their education in medical, law or graduate schools?

 Q: What is the process for selecting and reaching out to organizations to come to campus to interview students for internships and post-graduation employment?

 A: Our employer development efforts include contacting major employers in fields of interest to our students as well as regular contact with our parents and alumni, encouraging them to post jobs and internships for students.
-In 2010-2011 we posted over 900 full-time jobs and over 300 internships in our primary job database.
-Students had access to an additional 5,800 internships through the University Career Action Network (UCAN), an internship consortium of 22 colleges and universities across the country, and 225 technical internships developed through our engIN internship consortium.
-See our list of 2013-14 employers recruiting [pdf] on campus for more information.
+In 2017-2018, we posted over 1,350 full-time jobs and over 650 internships in our primary job database.
+Students had access to an additional 6,000 internships through the UCAN Intern (UCAN), an internship consortium of 16 colleges and universities across the country, and 400+ technical internships developed through our engIN internship consortium.

-In addition to our on-campus recruiting efforts, Swarthmore is an active member of four recruiting consortia with our peer institutions.
+In addition to our on-campus recruiting efforts, Swarthmore is an active member of five recruiting consortia with our peer institutions.
 Each group coordinates interview days in key metropolitan areas to provide students with access to employers recruiting for full-time and internship positions.
-The four consortia are: The Fall Recruiting Consortium in NY, MetroLink DC, and the Engineering and Technical Career Internship Connection (ETCIC), and the Philadelphia Career Connection.
-Through these interview days students have the opportunity to interview with additional employers including:
+The five consortia are: the Fall Recruiting Consortium in NY, BioLink DC, New York Recruiting Consortium, TriCollege Recruiting Consortium, and the DC IMPACTlink.

 Q: How do I get involved with Career Services?